azadbal/Ruins-of-Ani-Stereographs/README.md

-# Ruins of Ani Steregrams
+# Ruins of Ani Stereographs
 A repo of Ohannes Kurkjian 1880's stereograms of the "Ruins of Ani"

 ## Background